-17.40.060.F.6 Economic, social, environmental and energy consequences Applicant's Response:
+17.40.060.F.6 Economic, social, environmental and energy consequences Finding: Complies with Condition.
+The applicant provided the following:

 The increase of residences will increase tax revenue and potentially provide additional users of local businesses.
 The increased number of individuals will increase social interactions, and neighborhood support-advocates.
 The SIPS panel construction will make the envelope of the homes super energy efficient, decreasing energy use and cost.
 The preservation of the wetland and water flows will help increase habitat and native plants, along with maintaining the natural water flows through the site.